-Directors are responsible for the other information.
-The other information comprises the information included in the Annual report, but does not include the consolidated financial statements and our auditor's report thereon.
+Management is responsible for the other information.
+The other information comprises the information included in the Annual report for 2019 (the "Annual report"), but does not include the consolidated financial statements and our auditor's report thereon.
 The Annual report is expected to be made available to us after the date of this auditor's report.